 [Warning: history is complicated, so a short article must leave a lot out; slavery is sinful and cruel, and exists to this day, so some of this information is hard to handle.]

 President Abraham Lincoln issued the Emancipation Proclamation January 1, 1863 (see below).
 The Civil War ended in April 1865, and on June 19, 1865, US General Gordon Granger finally arrived in the largest city in Texas, Galveston, where he publicly read the Emancipation Proclamation’s good news declaring that “all slaves are free.”
 The city’s formerly-enslaved residents immediately began to celebrate with prayer, feasting, song and dance.
 The next year, African-American churches in Texas celebrated Juneteenth, and over time the event’s popularity has grown.
-As of June 19, 2020, 47 states and numerous large companies recognize the holiday to some degree, sometimes declaring it to be a paid holiday.
+As of Juneteenth 2020, 47 states and numerous large companies recognized the holiday to some degree, sometimes declaring it to be a paid holiday.
+First proposed as a federal holiday in 1996, the US government finally made it official on June 17, 2021.
 The day has even been adopted in other countries, where slavery and racial oppression have stained both past and present.

 Slavery in America

 To explain the holiday, we should look back at the slave trade.
 Slavery dates back to the beginning of recorded history, for there have almost always been people who used physical or political strength to oppress others.
 Antislavery.org says that 40 million are still trapped in modern slavery worldwide today.